Tuesday, May 5, 2026

 Share on FacebookShare on TwitterShare on Whatsapp

-Adelabu, who previously challenged Governor Seyi Makinde in 2019 and 2023, stated, towards the last year, that “in 2027, God has shown that it’s our turn”.
+ENigeria Newspaper reports that Adebayo Adelabu, who previously challenged incumbent Governor Seyi Makinde in the 2019 and 2023 polls, had, in 2025, announced his ambition, adding that “in 2027, God has shown that it’s our turn.”

-The ministry of power has had difficulty delivering dependable electricity since entering office in August 2023.
-The installed generation capacity of more than 13,000 megawatts in Nigeria is significantly greater than the actual amount of power supplied to residences and commercial buildings.
-Less than half of that capacity is reaching customers, according to recent data, and widespread load shedding and frequent blackouts are becoming commonplace.
+ENigeria Newspaper reports that the installed power generation capacity of more than 13,000 megawatts in Nigeria is significantly greater than the actual amount of power supplied to residences and commercial buildings.
+Moreover, less than half of that capacity is reaching customers, according to recent data, and widespread load shedding and frequent blackouts are becoming commonplace.
 The primary causes of many power plants operating below capacity, according to industry analysts, are gas shortages, antiquated infrastructure, and ongoing financial limitations.

-Over the previous five years, the national grid has repeatedly experienced system breakdowns, demonstrating its fragility.
+Over the previous three years, the national grid has repeatedly experienced more system breakdowns than ever before, demonstrating an increased fragility under the current administration.
 Large areas have been without electricity for hours or even days as a result of these outages, which have an impact on public services, companies, and homes.
 Although the government’s initiatives to boost tariffs for high-consuming consumers have increased money and decreased subsidies, many complain that bills have gone up while service is still unreliable.

-Recently, the power supply has been erratic as cities and town across the nation has been thrown into utter darkness.
-The recent surge of petroleum is not helping matters with families reportedly spending not less than #30,000 on a daily basis to power generators.
+Recently, the power supply has been erratic as cities and towns across the nation have been thrown into utter darkness.
+The recent surge of petroleum is not helping matters, with families reportedly spending not less than 30,000 naira on a daily basis to power generators.

-Analysts note that Adelabu is only aligining with expected policis.
-He is recognised with creating a revenue-focused structure for the industry as he had a background in finance rather than engineering or energy.
-Richer neighbourhoods are increasingly paying higher power rates while getting relatively better service thanks to policies like the Band A tariff structure.
+Analysts note that Adelabu is only aligning with expected policies.
+He is recognized for creating a revenue-focused structure for the industry, as he had a background in finance rather than engineering or energy.
+Richer neighborhoods are increasingly paying higher power rates while getting relatively better service thanks to policies like the Band A tariff structure.
 Even though they contribute to the total revenue pool, critics contend that common people in less developed places still face insufficient supplies.

-Now, Adelabu is expected to resign his ministerial appointment soon if he proceeds with his bid for the Oyo governorship race according to speculations, according to 88(1) of the Electoral Act 2026.
-He joins the likes of Muhammad Pate (Minister of Health and Social Welfare), Yusuf Tuggar (Minister of Foreign Affairs) and the Minister of State for Labour, Nkeiruka Onyejeocha – all of whom are reportedly eying one elected position or the other in their respective states.
+Now, Adelabu is expected to resign his ministerial appointment soon if he proceeds with his bid for the Oyo governorship race, according to speculations and 88(1) of the Electoral Act 2026.
+He joins the likes of Muhammad Pate (Minister of Health and Social Welfare), Yusuf Tuggar (Minister of Foreign Affairs), and the Minister of State for Labour, Nkeiruka Onyejeocha, all of whom are reportedly eying one elected position or the other in their respective states.

-Ultimately, Adelabu’s record in the Ministry of Power puts doubt on his ability and competency as his prospective bid for governor of Oyo State garners notice.
+Ultimately, Adelabu’s record in the Ministry of Power puts doubt on his ability and competency as his prospective bid for governor of Oyo State garners notice, but that is left to be seen.

 Related Posts